proplot-dev/proplot/docs/why.rst

 Limitation
 ----------

-Matplotlib plots tend to require lots of "tweaking" when you have more than one subplot in the figure.
+Matplotlib plots tend to require "tweaking" when you have more than one subplot in the figure.
 This is partly because you must specify the physical dimensions of the figure, despite the fact that...